AirshipCMS/Docs/Development-Guide.md

 After validating connection to your site, this will open a new window in your browser with a login prompt.
 Remember to login with your Superadmin credentials or you will not be able to land your site in the next step.
 Check out the [Airship CLI Troubleshooting Information](/documentation/view/airship-cli-troubleshooting) if you experience any authentication issues.

 ### 2. Land
-Once you have successfully authenticated, you're ready to [`airship land`](/documentation/view/airship-cli-commands#user-content-airship-land).

-If this is a new project, you will need to land your project files.
-If you have already started working on your site, or you have your project backed up with an SCM tool, you probably only need to land once, when you are starting your project.
-After that, you can pretty much just use your SCM tool for backing up files, and `airship launch` to publish files.
+#### Continuing Projects
+You can skip `airship land` if you are continuing work on an existing project.
+You are probably using an SCM tool or some other means to back up files, so the only commands you really need are `airship serve` to serve files, and `airship launch` to publish files.

+#### New Projects
-To land your site, ensure that you are in the project root directory, then run `airship land`.
+Once you have successfully authenticated, you're ready to `airship land` your new project.
+First, ensure that you are in the project root directory, then run `airship land`.

-This will show a prompt asking whether or not it is okay to download the site's compartments to your local project directory.
+This will ask you if it is okay to download the site compartments to your local project directory.
 This includes all the files for your site, such as the layouts and templates created in the Admin portal.

-**Note**: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch` or backed up with source code management.
+**Note**: Running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch` or backed up with source code management.
 Be sure to your backup files or use a source management tool to avoid losing any of your hard work!

 Once you have downloaded your sites compartments, your [Project Directory](/documentation/view/project-directory) should look similar to the following: